DineshValor/WhatsApp-Bot/doc/MIGRATION.md

 # Valor Bot v2 Migration

-This branch introduces a full revival of Valor Bot using the modern Baileys stack.
+This document describes the migration from the legacy Valor Bot to the revived v2 architecture.

+## Why this migration exists
+- Original bot was built on legacy Baileys
+- WhatsApp protocol changes broke compatibility
+- This revamp modernizes the entire stack

 ## Key Changes
 - Baileys moved to @whiskeysockets/baileys